Keyurpatel78/ApplicationDeploymentK8s/README.md

 11. Validate the Deployment

 # Manuall Deployment:
-Please follow the steps mentioned here - https://github.com/keyurbitw/ApplicationDeploymentK8s/blob/master/K8s-Deployment-Steps.pdf in order to deploy the application maually.
+Please follow the steps mentioned here - ./K8s-Deployment-Steps.pdf Steps.pdf in order to deploy the application maually.

 # Single File Deployment:
 All the deployment steps are written in a Single File.
-You can execute that File to deploy the application.
+You can execute that file to deploy the application.
-Download or Clone this repo, and execute the SingleDeploymentFile.sh present in the repo.
+Download or Clone this repo, and execute the ./SingleDeploymentFile.sh present in the repo.